IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

     itzuser@itz-2700039nft-srv4:~/b2bi$

+## Configure DB2 and created the required B2Bi tables

 23. Prepare the DB2 instance running in OpenShift.

 ```
 ./prepare_db2.sh
 ```

-Note, this script does not generate output.
+This script does not generate output.

 36. Remotely connect to the DB2 container running in OpenShift.